 Maps are valuable marketing channels that can benefit any type of business.

-Here are easy tips to help you design beautiful map landing pages that inspire people to discover your locations and stories and to book or buy.
+Here are easy tips to help you design beautiful map landing pages that help people to discover your locations and stories.
+And inspire them to book or buy.

 Create a killer map that converts - three things to consider

-Research shows 39% of people will stop engaging with a website if images won’t load or take too long to load or if the content is unattractive in its layout or imagery.
+Research shows 39% of people will stop engaging with a website if images won’t load, or takes too long to load.
+And that’s also the case if the content is unattractive in its layout or imagery.

-In terms of improving the user experience businesses emphasised that making their experience as valuable as possible, as personalized and relevant as possible is at the top of their priorities
+Businesses emphasized that improving the user experience is at the top of their priorities.
+This includes making the experience as valuable as possible, as personalized and relevant as possible.

-Top-performing companies are 50% more likely than their peers to ‘have well- designed user journeys that facilitate clear communication and a seamless transaction’ (69% vs. 46%).
+Top-performing companies are 50% more likely than their peers to ‘have well-designed user journeys.
+These user journeys facilitate clear communication and a seamless transaction’ (69% vs. 46%).